Qerope/Asus-Rog-Strix-B450-F-Hackintosh/README.md

   <th>
     Red USB Ports (partially working)
   </table>

 <h5>
-  I added "nvme=-1" flag to my configuration in order to disable the NVMe drive, Remove this boot arg if you need NVMe drive in macOS<br>
   Change "MLB" (Main Board Serial Number), "SerialNumber" and "UUID" with another one using "genSMBIOS" tool<br>
   This configuration can also be used with B450i Motherboard from Asus (Audio pci root should be modified)